-In Peru, coffee is grown in 10 certain areas like the North, South, and Central Belt of the country.
 Also, coffee drinkers are now comparing Peru coffee to some of the best.
+In Peru, they are grown in 10 certain areas like the country’s North, South, and Central Belt.
 Peru coffee planted in the lowland have a nutty flora, while coffees grown in the highlands are floral and rich.
 Peru produces 346,466 metric tons per year.

 The North American country produces 273,000 metric tons, and their coffee produce makes up 2.5% of the world’s production.
 Mostly, it produces the Arabica variety at 96% and Robusta at 4%.
 The growing areas are the Pacific Coast, Gulf of Mexico, and its border with Guatemala and Belize.